mmondics/aiops-z/README.md

     ![instana-dependencies](images/instana-dependencies.png)

     The dependency graph offers a visualization of each service in the Application perspective, which services interact with each other, and visual representations of errors, high latency, or erroneous calls.
-You can select these options in the top left of the graph.

     There are more tabs in the Application perspective related to each individual service, error and log messages, the infrastructure stack related to the tag, and options to configure the Application perspective.